 For journalists, authors, bloggers and tweeters, sharing articles has never been easier.
 Indeed, the public expects to be able to read articles about world events almost in real-time.
 For example,

-, and National Geographic tweeted three minutes ago.
+the New York Times Twitter account was updated nine minutes ago, and National Geographic tweeted three minutes ago.
 This expectation of speediness applies equally to scientific advances as it does to international affairs.

 As an avid reader of online news, I would be the last to complain about being able to access such a vast amount of information.
 But there is something particularly noteworthy about information presented by a visible human.
 Perhaps that explains the persistence of televised news in the age of Twitter.